Ultimate Travel Guide To Hallim Park Jeju Island South Korea

 Hallim park South Korea

-Hallim Park opening hours
+Hallim Park’s opening hours

-• From March to August: 8 am to 5:30 pm
+• From March to September, Hallim Park opens from 8:30 am to 7 pm.

 Hallim park map

-Below is the map of Hallim park.
+Below is the map of Hallim Park.

 Hallim park South Korea map